techgnosis/hypervisors/readme.md

   * qemu
   * vz (VF Golang library) https://github.com/Code-Hex/vz
 * UTM
+  * qemu
-  * qemu or VF directly (UTM written in Swift)
+  * VF directly (UTM written in Swift)
   * has `utmctl` as well
 * Tart
   * https://github.com/cirruslabs/tart
-  * tart only uses VF.
+  * tart only supports VF.
 It is Apple only
   * runs VMs from OCI images
 * Lume
   * Part of the Cua project